razstvien01/student-management-system_1/README.md

-# student-management-system_1
+# Student Management System
-It's all about Student Management System.
+It's all about Student Management System that will help manage student.

+# Features